maxx1128/Webdev-Study-Notes/JavaScript/Ember.md

 ##### Custom Helpers

 Custom helpers can create different ways to evaluate JS in templates.
-They're very useful for custom logic that can't be put in the template, but also are a chore to put in the controller.
+They're very useful for custom logic that can't be put in the template, but also are a chore to put in the controller. **If the same logic must be used in a helper and a controller, abstract it to something else, like a service of a pure function.**

 An example generating command and helper:

 `ember g helper equals`